 Most Common Side Effects of using CPAP Machines

 There are several common side effects to using a CPAP machine.
 An uncomfortably stuffy or runny nose is common with a CPAP machine.
 However, most CPAP users seem to experience dry mouth symptoms the most.

 Dry mouth, or xerostomia, happens when the mouth doesn’t produce enough saliva for proper lubrication.
 Although not having enough saliva in the mouth is unpleasant, it can also cause additional issues.
 The purpose of saliva is not only to lubricate the mouth, but also to control bacteria and fungi that are naturally occurring in the mouth.

 Dry mouth could come from using the CPAP device itself, or it could be from sleeping with one’s mouth open.
-The device is designed to gently blow air down the user’s throat.
-While this effectively keeps the airway open for better breathing, it also dries out the inside of the mouth.
+The device is designed to apply mild air pressure on a continuous basis to keep the airways continuously open.
+While this effectively helps better breathing, it also dries out the inside of the mouth.
 Because the fungus and bacteria in the mouth no longer have saliva as a controlling agent, dry mouth can result in more than a scratchy feeling.
 It can also cause bad breath, cavities, and difficulty in swallowing and eating.

 Treatment Options for Dry Mouth While Using CPAP Machines